tor-m6/moby/libnetwork/docs/remote.md

 ## LibNetwork integration with the Docker `plugins` package

-When LibNetwork initializes the `drivers.remote` package with the `Init()` function, it passes a `DriverCallback` as a parameter, which implements `RegisterDriver()`.
+When LibNetwork initialises the `drivers.remote` package with the `Init()` function, it passes a `DriverCallback` as a parameter, which implements `RegisterDriver()`.
 The remote driver package uses this interface to register remote drivers with LibNetwork's `NetworkController`, by supplying it in a `plugins.Handle` callback.

 The callback is invoked when a driver is loaded with the `plugins.Get` API call.
 How that comes about is out of scope here (but it might be, for instance, when that driver is mentioned by the user).